Icelandic summer is calling you for an adventure. | Check this out!

 Friends planning a trip

-It is clear that air travel contributes greatly to air pollution, and it is very difficult to avoid flying while traveling.
-But there are several ways to reduce your carbon footprint.
-One of them is planning a longer vacation.
-How does it work?
+So how does it work?
 Instead of taking dozen of flights per year, travel once or twice per year, but longer.
 Why not exchange a long weekend in Paris for a 2-week trip around Europe?
 A lot of great memories are guaranteed.
 Plus, you'll be flying maybe twice instead of 12 times!

-2. Avoid single-use plastics
+2. Avoid Single-Use Plastics

 man holding thermos bottle in mountains